chikara-chan/full-stack-javascript/README.md

 # Full Stack Javascript
-Good developers who are familiar with the entire stack know how to make life easier for those around them. -- Chikara Chan
+Good developers who are familiar with the entire stack know how to make life easier for those around them.

 ## Technology Stack